zefang-liu/InvAgent/README.md

 ## Citation

-If you find this repository useful in your research, please consider citing the paper:
+If you find this repository useful in your research, please consider citing our paper:

 ```
 ```

 ## Contact Us

-For more information or any inquiries, please don't hesitate to contact  [yquan9@gatech.edu](mailto:yquan9@gatech.edu) or [liuzefang@gatech.edu](mailto:liuzefang@gatech.edu).
+For more information or any inquiries, please feel free to [raise an issue](https://github.com/zefang-liu/InvAgent/issues) or [contact us](mailto:yquan9@gatech.edu) directly.

 ## License